erickrenz/SwiftUI-100DaysOfSwiftUI/README.md

 # SwiftUI-100Days
 Tracking my progress of Hacking with Swift's [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) Tutorials.
-Every day I will be reading, watching tutorials, or writing SwiftUI code.
+Every day I will be reading, watching tutorials, or writing SwiftUI code for at least an hour.
 I will then post summaries over what I learned that day and any new source code for the projects that I have made.

 ## Course Overview
-- [Days 1-15](#days-1-12-review-of-swift-programming-language): Review of Swift Programming Language
+- [Days 1-15](#days-1-15-review-of-swift-programming-language): Review of Swift Programming Language
 - Days 16-25: Projects 1-3 ~ Starting SwiftUI
 - Days 26-35: Projects 4-6 ~ Expanding your Skills
 - Days 36-48: Projects 7-9 ~ Scaling up to Bigger Apps